The Hot Questions!

 What is the most common age range you see asking for cosmetic surgery?

 The age range runs between early 20’s and 70’s predominantly with few exceptions.
 What is common is the breakdown, however, are the procedures being sought in each age range.
 I generally see rhinoplasty (nose reshaping), breast augmentation &breast reduction patients more in their 20’s and into their 30’s.
-Breast lifting and tummy tucks tend to fall in the post children time frame for women of their 30’s and 40’s and facial rejuvenation surgery such as eyelid surgery, facelifting, necklifting and browlifting from the 40’s onward depending upon each individual’s ageing process.
+Breast lifting and tummy tucks tend to fall in the post children time frame for women of their 30’s and 40’s and facial rejuvenation surgery such as eyelid surgery, facelifting surgery in Sydney, necklifting and browlifting from the 40’s onward depending upon each individual’s ageing process.
 Body contour surgery such as liposuction/liposculpture, gynecomastia (male breast reduction), and body lifts after & skin resection after weight loss and body implant surgery to correct contour deformities tend to span across the ages as need be.

 Have you noticed a rise in the number of people asking for cosmetic surgery?